Youmna-Elshimy/conference_management_system/README.md

 # **Conference Management System**

 This is a full-stack web application developed to streamline the management of academic research conferences.
 It supports the entire lifecycle of conference paper submissions from submission and bidding to review, decision-making, and author notification.
 The system provides dedicated interfaces for Authors, Reviewers, Conference Chairs, and System Administrators, each tailored to their specific workflows.
-Its features include
+Its features include:
 - Secure login and role-based access control
 - Paper submission with support for multiple authors
 - Reviewer bidding and workload management